Vicki VerMeer, MSPT

 Katie lives with her husband and 2 sons in Ottoman, VA and her 2 Labradors.
 She enjoys spending time with friends and family, being outdoors, gardening, and is an avid sports fan.

-Nicole Shelton, DPT
+Nicole Somers, DPT

 Nicole graduated from Lynchburg College with her Doctorate of Physical Therapy in May of 2017.
 Prior to this she attended UVA where she received her BSEd in Kinesiology.
 Her experiences prior to Carousel PT include studying under orthopedic specialists at the Johns Hopkins Bayview Medical Center in Baltimore, MD, and with the Oncology/Hematology Unit at the University of Virginia Medical Center in Charlottesville, VA.